sana20041/NeuromorphicNeuron_eSim/README.md

+(marathon.png)

-﻿Neuromorphic Circuit Design: Integrate-and-Fire Neuron with STDP Synapse
+ Neuromorphic Circuit Design: Integrate-and-Fire Neuron with STDP Synapse

 This project focuses on designing and simulating a neuromorphic circuit that mimics the behavior of biological neurons and synapses.
 It implements an Integrate-and-Fire (I&F) neuron with aSpike-Timing-Dependent Plasticity (STDP) synapse using eSim and Ngspice, demonstrating brain-inspired learning mechanisms.